×

 5. Structure: Internally, two main types of tissue can be identified within the spleen:

 2. Red Pulp: The red pulp of the spleen is a section that contains a network of sinuses filled with blood.
-Its main role is to filter and eliminate damaged blood cells as well as platelets.
+Its key function is to remove damaged blood cells and platelets while filtering the blood.

 The spleen performs functions such as blood filtration, immune system support, blood storage, and iron recycling.
 Understanding the anatomy of the spleen is essential for understanding its role in maintaining health and its significance in bodily functions.